Canadian Forces Military Police: Military Police Services Group

 The MPSS is as a unit of the MP Svcs Gp seconded to the Department of Foreign Affairs and International Trade (DFAIT).
 The role of the MPSS is to provide security services to specific Canadian Foreign Missions and related properties under the direction of the appropriate Head of Mission.
 These services include protection of classified and administratively controlled material and equipment, Canadian personnel and property.
 The performance of these duties includes the execution of instructions for the protection of Canadian Foreign Service Missions and their personnel in emergencies.

-The MPSS employs over a hundred Military Police personnel.
-The MPSS personnel are located at the unit headquarters, in Ottawa, and at 47 Canadian Embassies, High Commissions, or Consulates around the world.
+The MPSS employs over a hundred military police personnel.
+The MPSS personnel are at the unit headquarters, in Ottawa, and at 47 Canadian embassies, high commissions, or consulates around the world.

 The first embassy to employ MP personnel as Military Security Guards was Beirut, Lebanon in 1976.
 The Military Security Guard Unit (MSGU) was declared an official unit of the CF in 1990, and was officially renamed the MPSS in 2009.